Comparing Wet Bulb Globe Temperature Across Athletic Surfaces

 Blog

-WBGT Calculator: Easily Calculate Wet Bulb Globe Temperature
+WBGT Calculator: How to Easily Calculate Wet Bulb Globe Temperature

 To accurately calculate WBGT, one must take a variety of factors into account; temperature, humidity, wind speed, sun angle, and cloud cover all affect sunlight, heat, and the stress perceived by the body while subject to the conditions in question.
 Our WBGT calculator helps you easily calculate the WBGT without any extra effort